 GDC was cancelled in 2020 but did stream some of its scheduled content online in March and held virtual award ceremonies for the Independent Games Festival and Game Developers Choice Awards.
 The event returns in 2021, running from July 19 to 23 at the Moscone Center in San Francisco, CA. The Game Developers Conference has a new format and will in 2021 run as a hybrid event rather than a solely physical one.

 Plenty of big brands routinely exhibit at this event, including:

 Attendees include game designers and programmers, along with game producers and studio managers, visual artists, sound engineers, and composers.
 Marketing and business professionals working inside the industry also make up a big chunk of the approximately 30,000 people who come to GDC.

 While this event is on par with E3 in many respects, it’s definitely aimed more at industry professionals who are tightly involved with video game development.
-Where E3 is just as much about the business side of the industry as the development side, GDC is focused more on development itself.
+Where E3 is just as much about the business side of the industry as the development side, GDC is solely a game developer conference, with little focus on the business end of things.
 Keep this in mind when you’re thinking about which events to mark on your calendar!